shariq1989/cookbook/content/recipe/raita.md

 #### ABOUT THE SAUCE

-Raita pairs well with Indian dishes like biryani, tandoori chicken, pulao, and channa masala.
-I also eat it with Persian kebabs and use it as a dressing for salad.
+Serve raita alongside Indian dishes like biryani, tandoori chicken, pulao, and channa masala.
+I also eat it with Persian kebabs and use it as a dressing for a salad.

 Before meeting Shariq, I had no experience with Desi food.
-If you asked me about the difference between an Indian or a Thai Curry, I couldn’t have told you, so learning how to cook Indian food is near and dear to my heart.
-It's been an honor to study Desi cooking under my talented mother-in-law.
-She prepares food off-script and you have to watch her closely as she buzzes through the kitchen, or you miss it all.
+If you asked me about the difference between an Indian or a Thai Curry, I couldn't have told you, so learning how to cook Indian food is near and dear to my heart.
+It is an honor to study Desi cooking under my talented mother-in-law.
+She prepares food off-script; you have to watch her closely as she buzzes through the kitchen, or you miss it all.
 I am amazed by her ability to build upon flavors and create masterpiece after masterpiece.
 This recipe is inspired by what I have learned cooking alongside her.

 #### What equipment do I need to make this recipe?